Six Of The Best Train Themed Experiences In Sydney And Nearby

 Mums & Bubs

-Trainworks is indisputably Sydney’s premiere destination for train lovers.
+The NSW Rail Museum is indisputably Sydney’s premier destination for train lovers.
 It is the sort of place where an entire day can easily be spent.
-The site itself is enormous and children and adults alike love just simply wandering up and down the many rows of historic engines and carriages.
-There is a lovely playground and picnic area but if you forget to bring food with you or the weather isn’t great, there is also a little cafe within the museum.
-Trainworks is a terrific place to visit no matter what the weather is like since the bulk of it is undercover.
+The site itself is enormous and children and adults alike love simply wandering up and down the many rows of historic engines and carriages.
+There is a lovely playground and picnic area, but if you forget to bring food with you or the weather isn’t great, there is also a little cafe within the museum.
+Trainworks is a terrific place to visit no matter what the weather is doing as the bulk of it is undercover.

-The first time we visited we were pleasantly surprised to discover that there was a performance of ‘The Little Engine Who Could’ on and I understand that there are different theatre productions on at various times throughout the year.
-The museum also runs terrific craft activities.
-However, one of the absolute highlights of the Trainworks calendar is the Day Out With Thomas.
-We took Ayman as part of his 2nd birthday celebration and he had a ball riding the mini trains, taking a steam train ride, having his photograph taken with a life-sized Thomas the Tank Engine and bouncing on the bouncing castle.
-The Trainworks website is really user-friendly and you’ll find all the information you need on there to plan a fabulous day out.
+There are different theatre productions on at various times throughout the year and the museum also runs terrific craft activities.
+However, one of the absolute highlights of the Trainworks calendar is the Day Out With Thomas, where kids have a ball riding the mini trains, taking a steam train ride, having photos taken with a life-sized Thomas the Tank Engine and jumping on the bouncing castle.

-We love the Powerhouse Museum for a number of reasons (the Wiggles exhibition is always a favourite) but it also has a fantastic range of train related exhibits.
-I’ll never forget the look on my son’s face the first time he walked into the foyer for the first time and found Locomotive number 1 sitting there!
-As the first train to have operated in NSW it has quite a history and Ayman loved being able to walk along side the train and its carriages and peer into the windows.
-Further train related exhibits are located on level 2.
+We love the Powerhouse Museum for a number of reasons (the Wiggles exhibition is always a favourite) but it has a fantastic range of train-related exhibits including the impressive Locomotive Number 1.
+As the first train to have operated in NSW it has quite a history and kids love walking alongside the train and its carriages and peeking into the windows.

-I should begin by mentioning that we almost didn’t get to leave this museum!
-My son was devastated (to put it lightly!) to be told that we needed to go home and tears ensued.
-Next time, we will arrive earlier and stay longer.
-The grounds of this beautiful historic home are sublime and even if you’re not especially interested in trains or toys, you will enjoy the wonderful house and gardens which was the former home of notable Australian Dr HV Evatt.
+It is hard to leave the extraordinary Leuralla Toy & Railway Museum!
+The grounds of this beautiful historic home are sublime and even if you’re not especially interested in trains or toys, you will enjoy the wonderful house and gardens which were the former home of notable Australian Dr HV Evatt.
 For train lovers though, this museum is a paradise.
-There is an enormous collection of model trains, a huge range of vintage rail signage and other memorabilia are scattered throughout the gardens and the Matterhorn Mountain Railway which takes for its inspiration a number of the European railways and runs through a landscaped tunnel system.
-Make sure you bring some gold coins with you, or your little one will be extremely disappointed since the Railway is coin operated.
+There is an enormous collection of model trains, a huge range of vintage rail signage and other memorabilia scattered throughout the gardens and the Matterhorn Mountain Railway which takes for its inspiration a number of the European railways and runs through a landscaped tunnel system.
+Make sure you bring some gold coins with you, or your little one will be extremely disappointed since the Railway is coin-operated.
 If you are in the Blue Mountains, this is not to be missed.

-Every Sunday the Heritage Railway, formerly used in the transport of WW2 munitions, takes visitors to Sydney Olympic Park on a short trip around the historic Newington Armory.
-It’s a 30 minute ride and tickets are $5 each with children under three free.
+Every Sunday, the Heritage Railway, formerly used in the transport of WW2 munitions, takes visitors to Sydney Olympic Park on a short trip around the historic Newington Armory.
+Riding The Rails is a short 30-minute ride and tickets are $5 each with children under three free.
 Tickets can be purchased from the Armory Visitor Centre.
 This makes it an extremely affordable and fun activity.
 Adults will appreciate the scenery and commentary on the historical value of the site while the little ones will just enjoy the ride.
 There are so many other wonderful things to do at the Armory and there is a terrific cafe and playground so make a day of it!
 Make sure you get there early though (first ride is at 11am) because tickets sell out quickly and parking at the Armory is at a premium.

 Once you’ve exhausted all of these fabulous activities, why not grab a rail map from Sydney Trains, let your child choose a destination and ‘ride the rails’?
-Do it on a Sunday and each member of your family will pay only $2.50.
-My little explorer loves it and I’m sure yours will too.
+Do it on a Sunday and each member of your family will pay only $2.80.